-The Slovak economy is the 3rd fastest growing economy in Eurozone and one of the fastest in Europe.
-It is a developed and high-income economy with its GDP equals to 76% of the European Union’s average.
-Currently, Slovakia with a nominal per capita GDP of $16,499 ranks 40th among the richest countries in the world.
-The country is an attractive destination for foreign investors largely due to its low tax rates, skilled workforce, and low wages.
-Slovakia continues to exhibit strong economic growth backed by low public debt, sound financial sector, and large inward investment.
+Slovakia has one of the fastest-growing economies in Eurozone and in Europe.
+Currently, the country has a per capita GDP (PPP) of $33,025 and ranks among the most progressive countries in the world.
+The total value of imports and exports is equal to 189.2% of GDP.
+Slovakia is an attractive destination for foreign investors largely due to its low tax rates, skilled workforce, and low wages.
+It continues to exhibit strong economic growth backed by low public debt, sound financial sector, and large inward investment.

 Government: Parliamentary Representative Democratic Republic